How to Grow a Crystal Rainbow

 What is the purpose of growing crystals?

-Have them develop a simple thought process of what they think will happen as each hour passes so that they can see how it changes over time.
+Have them develop a simple thought process of what they think will happen as each hour passes, so that they can see how it changes over time.

 Do crystals continue to grow?

-They won’t but it’s fun to try out that theory with the kids!
+They won’t, but it’s fun to try out that theory with the kids!
 Have them make notes of what it looks like and then compare it again the next day.
 This is a simple activity for them to take notes and pay attention to.

 Supplies needed for this Rainbow Crystal

-How to grow a crystal rainbow
+How to grow a crystal rainbow?

-Part of this activity will have to be done on the stove so this is where you come in as the parent.
+Part of this activity will have to be done on the stove, so this is where you come in as the parent.
 Boil the water and be careful around the kids.
-You’ll also have to pour this into a jar so be very careful with this as well.
+You’ll also have to pour this into a jar, so be very careful with this as well.

-Be certain that you pour in the mixture slowly so it doesn’t break or crack the glass.
+Pour in the mixture slowly so it doesn’t break or crack the glass.

 How long does it take to grow a crystal rainbow?